guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/04_PostgreSQL/README.md

 * databasename: The name of the database you'd like to connect to.

-**6)** Test the connection to MySQL using Java.
+**6)** Test the connection to PostgreSQL using Java.
 Create a simple Java class with a main() method to test the connection.
 ```
 import java.sql.Connection;
 import java.sql.DriverManager;